Sierra Nevada National Park

 The park has a rich history, with the Tartessians, Visigoths, Romans and Moors all leaving their legacy in the area, which can be still be seen today; for example, the sophisticated irrigation systems inherited from the Moors and the distinctive architecture of the Alpujarras, with their flat-roofed houses, a design brought from north Africa with the Berbers.
 The Alpujarras have a long tradition of independence; the last Moorish king, Boabdil, famously sheltered here after the fall of Granada.
 It became the Moors' last refuge in Spain before their 1568 revolt failed and they were forced to leave Spain.

-In the west of the park is Solynieve, Europe's southernmost ski resort, where the ski season generally runs from November to April.
-Apart from skiers and snowboarders at the resort, the park is popular with hikers, climbers and birdwatchers.
+In the north west of the park is Solynieve, Europe's southernmost ski resort, (the resort and access road is outside the National Park but within the Natural park) where the ski season generally runs from November to April.
+Apart from skiers and snowboarders at the winter resort, the Sierra Nevada parks are popular with hikers, climbers and birdwatchers all year round.

 Apart from tourism, the economic mainstay of the Sierra Nevada is agricultural produce, with cereal crops, olives, grapes, almonds, walnuts, apples and cherries cultivated here, mainly in the southern foothills of the Alpujarras.
 Europe's most important iron mine is at Alquife, continuing a mining tradition in the Sierra that once included the extraction of copper and silver as well.
 Trevélez is renowned for its cured jamón serrano (mountain ham).